Laksamana-class corvette

 The Laksamana class is a class of small missile corvettes comprising four ships currently in service with the Royal Malaysian Navy.
-All four ships of the Laksamana class are currently serving in the 24th Corvette Squadron of the Royal Malaysian Navy.
+Two out of four ships of the Laksamana class are currently serving in the 24th Corvette Squadron of the Royal Malaysian Navy, while the remaining two were decommissioned on 5 June 2025, with plans to preserve one of the decommissioned ships as a monument in Dataran Pahlawan, Putrajaya still underway.

 Development

 The Laksamana-class corvettes were originally purchased by the Iraqi Navy as the Assad-class corvettes, their delivery was delayed and later cancelled because of international sanctions against Iraq following the invasion of Kuwait by Iraq.
 It is based on the Fincantieri Type 550 corvette design.

 In October 1995, the Malaysian Ministry of Finance signed a contract with Italian company Fincantieri for the supply of two 675-ton missile corvettes for the Royal Malaysian Navy.
 Two more missile corvettes were ordered in February 1997.
 Some specific aspects of the ships' design were modified and the ships were refitted to meet the requirements of the Royal Malaysian Navy.

 The first two ships, named KD Laksamana Hang Nadim and KD Laksamana Tun Abdul Jamil, were commissioned in July 1997.
 The second two, named KD Laksamana Muhammad Amin and KD Laksamana Tan Pusmah, were delivered in July 1999.

 The ships are all named after famous Malay warriors who have earned the title Laksamana during their lifetimes. ("Laksamana" would translate as an admiral in modern usage, but in the Malay Sultanates, the title would be more a minister of the realm (a warrior) who is responsible for defense of the realm.
 The Laksamana is the second most senior position the Malay court, lower only than the Bendahara).